tbela99/css-parser/files/css-module.md

 ## Pattern

-the `pattern` option is used to configure the generated scoped names.
+The `pattern` option is used to configure the generated scoped names.

 ```typescript